rockymeza/rockymeza.github.com/site/blog/004_china-tianjin.md

 {% markdown %}

 Hello Folks, This is Alex here!
-Rocky's classmate and partner in crime for this blog so to speak Today I'll be picking up where Rocky left off.
+Rocky's classmate and partner in crime for this blog so to speak.
+Today I'll be picking up where Rocky left off.

 With our medical worries behind us for now, and on the recommendation of a fictional doctor Rocky, Kelsey and I decided to leave the crowded bustling city